SCVaitla/repochat-ai/README.md

 Why This Project Matters

-This project reflects real-world GenAI system design, not toy examples.
+This project reflects real-world GenAI system design.

 It demonstrates: